flowese/CreateHub-Imagine/README.md

 <br>

 <br>
-The main path where images are displayed is http://localhost:5081/imagine
+The main path where images are displayed is: http://localhost:5081/imagine
 <br>
 Each image has a unique identifier, which can be seen by scanning the QR code or clicking on the image.
 By clicking on the image or scanning the QR, you will be redirected to the image page where it can be downloaded.
 <br>
-There is a mini server status dashboard available at http://localhost:5081/imagine/stats
+There is a mini server status dashboard available at: http://localhost:5081/imagine/stats
 <br>

 ### Requirements